influxdata/docs-v2/content/influxdb/cloud-dedicated/api-compatibility/v1/_index.md

 {{% cloud-name %}} provides the following protocols for executing a query:

-- Flight+gRPC request that contains an SQL or InfluxQL query
+- [Flight+gRPC](https://arrow.apache.org/docs/format/Flight.html) request that contains an SQL or InfluxQL query.
-- InfluxDB v1 API `/query` request that contains an InfluxQL query
+- InfluxDB v1 API `/query` request that contains an InfluxQL query.

 {{% note %}}